DanilZherebtsov/verstack/docs/source/index.rst

  ... same set of features will be created (with column name prefix) for each of the datetime columns DateParser detects.

+Supported datetime formats:
+- DD/MM/YYYY
+- MM/DD/YYYY
+- YYYY/MM/DD
+- YYYY/DD/MM

+Separator betweed date components can be [/, -, .]

+Any of the above date fomat may also include timestamp HH:MM:SS.
+E.g. '25.03.2024 12:35:48'.
+Miliseconds are not supported.

 **Initialize DateParser**

 .. code-block:: python